You have turned-in this assignment. You can review the lesson and see your previous answers.

 Weimar cinema became a powerhouse of creativity, producing some of the most visually arresting films in history.

-Myrnau turned to expressionism, a style that exaggerated shadows, distorted sets, and used lighting to create psychological tension.
+Directors like Fritz Lang and FW Murnau turned to expressionism, a style that exaggerated shadows, distorted sets, and used lighting to create psychological tension.

 This bold visual storytelling not only captivated audiences at the time, but also laid the foundations for film noir and horror films in the future.

-This image is a still from the 1920s silent film, "The Cabinets of Dr.
+This image is a still from the 1920s silent film, "The Cabinet of Dr. Caligari," one of the most iconic examples of German expressionist cinema.

-Notice, the highly stylized set design, distorted buildings, jagged edges, and exaggerated shadows.
+Notice the highly stylized set design, distorted buildings, jagged edges, and exaggerated shadows.

-Rather than aiming for realism, the filmmakers used painted backdrops and warped perspectives to create a dream-like unsettling atmosphere.
+Rather than aiming for realism, the filmmakers used painted backdrops and warped perspectives to create a dreamlike unsettling atmosphere.

 This style was a response to the anxieties of post-war Germany.